 Level 2: Reduce the Intensity

 Just a small reduction in intensity can go a long way in helping you get through the workout.
 To start, lower it 2-3% and you’ll be surprised at how much that will help.
-Lowering the intensity too much may have you not working the specific energy systems as intended VO2, so start small and do your best.
+Just remember that lowering the intensity too much may mean that you are working a different energy system than intended, so start small and do your best.
 As you continue your workout, you can raise it back up or lower it just a bit more depending on how you are feeling

 Level 3: Quit the Workout